I don't own these characters, except for Trin, Shin, and Tatsu. The rest belong to Disney.

 "Then just take my word on it that I love you, just like I'm going to take your word on it that you're not doing anything with Tatsu.
 She's with Trin and you're with me and that's the end," Shego declared.

-Kim decided to just trust Shego because the former thief did have a point.
-Tatsu was with Trin and according to Shin, the two were so in love that it made him want to disembowel himself to not have to see it anymore.
+Kim decided to just go with Shego on this because the former thief did have a point.
+Tatsu was with Trin and according to Shin, the two were so in love it made him want to disembowel himself to not have to see it anymore.
 She and Shego were together, also in love.
 And Shin was, well, himself.
 So, that was the end.